A good site structure helps search engines understand and crawl content, and it helps visitors find related recipes.

 - Explaining what the recipes on this page have in common

-The category page content is edited in the Posts -> Categories -> Edit Category -> Category Archive Settings components – Archive Headline and Archive Intro Text areas.
+The category page content is edited in the Posts -> Categories -> Edit Category -> Category Archive Settings components - Archive Headline and Archive Intro Text areas.
 Update: we have more detailed tutorials dedicated to category pages:

 And just like your recipe posts, the content here should be keyword-driven to be unique to that page.
 You don't want to try to overlap the content and keywords too much with your individual recipe posts.
 But you do want to use keywords such as "recipe" in the Archive Headline.